Nica Worldschool

 9. Project World School: focuses on immersive learning programs around the world for teens and young adults

 13. The Hive: a permanent school option in Cabrera, Dominican Republic, which takes short term worldschoolers in 6-week sessions.
 They follow an unschooling approach and project-based learning.
 I have more details on our experience below.
+We attended a 6 week session in 2021 and had a great experience!

 15. iSlowCoLiving: Located in Costa da Morte on the Northwestern Coast of Spain, this is a great option for those who are looking for a co-living style community, an immersive experience in a more rural area and co-working space for digital nomads.
 They have accommodations that you can rent by the week (possibly a 2 week minimum).

 16. Deliberate Detours: “Deliberate Detour Worldschooling Hubs welcome traveling families to deeply impactful experiences in some of the world’s most beautiful, culturally-rich cities.
 Intimate groups of children, ages 7 to 16, build connections while exploring the art, history, food, and natural environments of a place together.”
-They offer 2-3 week Hub sessions in both Oaxaca, Mexico and Cusco, Peru
+They offer 2-3 week Hub sessions in both Oaxaca, Mexico and Cusco, Peru and soon opening hubs in UK, Hungary and maybe more.
+Stay tuned – we are attending two sessions of this worldschool in 2026.

 If you’ve attended any of the above world travel programs, world schools, hubs, pop ups, etc, PLEASE write me and let me know your feedback.
 I’d love to hear what you love and don’t love!
 Likewise, if you know of other world schooling programs you think should be on this list, let me know.